How To Calculate Landed Costs For Product Sourcing // What Is Landed Cost?

 Due Diligence

-Product validation is about doing due diligence on a product to ensure it is feasible and worth your money and effort to manufacture it.
-Product validation will uncover your product’s duties, tariffs, customs, and import fees.
+Product validation is about doing due diligence on a product to ensure it is feasible and worth the money and effort to manufacture it.
+It will uncover your product’s duties, tariffs, customs, and import fees.
 Validation should also find any certification and compliance issues your product may have.
 Unfortunately, too many buyers trust their suppliers or freight forwarders to resolve these issues.
 In reality, the buyer is responsible for knowing what is needed to import a product into their respective country.

 Figure out the Landed Cost